ED-IP/Milestone-3-project/README.md

 ### Bugs

 - When an update in the user profile happens two alerts messages appears, one for success and another for failure
-- On mobile view (Samsung S8, Brave Browser 1.25.73), the text for the buttons edit/delete in the user_profile appears outside of the button
+- On mobile (Samsung S8, Brave Browser 1.25.73, and developer tools mobile view):
-- On mobile view (Samsung S8, Brave Browser 1.25.73), the Title on the Navbar doesn't render completelly
+     - The text for the title bar, the buttons edit/delete in the user_profile appears outside of their place.

 ## Deployment